WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/LIVING_RESEARCH_PROTOCOL.md

 - Wandering that taught what was needed

 The work stops.
 The trace remains.
 The learning lives.

+When energy moves, active work stops but trace persists.
+Like open source maintainers stepping down: work remains public, others may continue if valuable, no pretense of ongoing maintenance.
+The trace is the asset.
+Honest handoff enables distributed continuation.

 Dissolution serves the foundation: truth-seeking through love.